Tractable Optimal Experimental Design using Transport Maps: Numerical examples

 As in the disease modeling example outlined in the previous section, in each stage of the SOED procedure, the bridging densities are obtained by tempering the likelihood.
 For this example, we construct a sequence of greedy optimal designs using both A- and D-optimality criteria.
 In the case of D-optimality, $N = \num{1000}$ samples are used to approximate the expected information gain.
-To approximate the A-optimal sequential designs, $N = \num{500}$ Quasi-Monte Carlo samples are used for the outer expectation with respect to the evidence, and $M = \num{1000}$ Monte Carlo samples are used for the inner expectation. \Cref{table:cost} presents the computational cost (given in terms of the number of full PDE solves) of constructing the DIRT approximations to the joint density $\pi_{\be_k, \bd_k, \bm \given \bI_{k-1}}$ and the posterior $\pi_{\bm \given \bI_k}$ in each SOED stage $k = 1, \ldots, 5$, as well as the cost of evaluating $\PsiA(\be_k)$ and $\PsiD(\be_k)$ once for any choice of design $\be_k \in \eSpace_k$.
-For this particular problem the A-optimal utility function exhibited smaller variations for different designs than the D-optimal one, so higher accuracy in the FTT surrogates to the joint densities was required (particularly in the later stages) to ensure the correct valleys and peaks were captured.
+To approximate the A-optimal sequential designs, $N = \num{500}$ Quasi-Monte Carlo samples are used for the outer expectation with respect to the evidence, and $M = \num{1000}$ Monte Carlo samples are used for the inner expectation. \Cref{table:cost} presents the computational cost (given in terms of FE solves) for constructing DIRT approximations to the joint density $\pi_{\be_k, \bd_k, \bm \given \bI_{k-1}}$ and to the posterior $\pi_{\bm \given \bI_k}$ in each SOED stage, $k = 1, \ldots, 5$, as well as the cost for evaluating $\PsiA(\be_k)$ and $\PsiD(\be_k)$ once for any choice of design $\be_k \in \eSpace_k$ in the optimization routine.
+For this particular problem, the A-optimal utility function exhibits smaller variations for different designs than the D-optimal one, so higher accuracy in the FTT surrogates to the joint densities are required (particularly in the later stages) to capture the correct \enquote{valleys} and \enquote{peaks}.